nayata/nayata.github.io/_pages/editor.md

 <center><video width="100%" autoplay muted loop><source src="/media/preview.mp4" type="video/mp4"></video></center>
 <p></p>

-Hexen is an open-source 2D editor designed for quick and easy level creation, especially suited for non-grid-based physics.
+Heaps Editor is an open-source 2D editor designed for quick and easy level creation, especially suited for non-grid-based physics.
 The editor also supports images, texture atlases, grid layers for pathfinding or grid-based collisions and the creation of pathways for objects.

 ## Layers
 Each scene supports multiple layers with different types.